Narrator:

 (who is tired of reading formal bios that tell you nothing about who a person actually is):

 ...Look, you're going to read my bio and I'm sure you need to for official purposes, right?
-Here's what to keep in mind as you go through this page: my work is a reflection of me trying to organize my thoughts, my traumas, my experiences, and my interests.
+Here's what to keep in mind as you go through this page: my work is my personal attempt at organizing my thoughts, my traumas, my experiences, and my interests.
 For a lack of better, less cheesy words, my mess is my message.
 And stories are what tie it all together.
 They are at the heart of everything I do.
-My own stories, real or fictionalized.
-And giving people the tools to tell their own stories (because I refuse to buy into the outdated 'giving a voice to the voiceless' narrative.)
+My own stories, real or fictionalized , and giving people the tools to tell their own stories (because I refuse to be told by others what our stories are or should be.)
 I also believe in allowing the story to choose its medium.
 Or so I've seen by working across multiple platforms.
 In summary, I write, direct, design, and produce multi-platform stories, ranging from traditional films & TV to immersive video installations and video games.
 Now off you go, read my official bio.

-She obtained a BS in Media Industries and Technology at Northwestern University and an MFA in Art and Technology at the California Institute of the Arts.
-During her time at CalArts she worked on her debut interactive 360º feature film Al-Mashata.
+Hamdan holds a BS in Media Industries and Technology from Northwestern University and an MFA in Art and Technology from the California Institute of the Arts.
+While at CalArts, she developed her debut interactive 360º film experience, Al-Mashata.

 As a transmedia storyteller with a strong focus on visual design, my work explores the manipulation of space and architectural narratives.
 The foundations of my work lie in my multicultural background as a Palestinian having lived all over the Middle East, Spain, and the U.S.